webkinder/wordpress-options-page-api/readme.md

 What is this?
 ---------------

 It's a PHP class wrapper for handling WordPress [Settings API](http://codex.wordpress.org/Settings_API).
-Gives a very handy way to build theme or plugins option panel.
+This is an easily accessible OOP API for developers to use in their own plugins.

 ## Package Installation (via Composer)